briannaspishock/BIFS619-Group-Project/README.md

   - created sam files from trimmed, cleaned fastq
   - align, converted sam to bam
   - index bam files
   - used flagstat for alignment metrics
+  - used featureCounts for alignment features

 - **Deliverables:**
 - 1-2 tables with alignment metrics